JohnAustinDev/xulsword/ReadMe.md

 # Build Instructions

-A working build has two parts: a NodeJS project and a native libxulsword C++ library.
+A working build has two parts: a Node.js project and a native libxulsword C++ library.
 First download Boost 1.80.0 from https://www.boost.org/users/download/ and place it in the `xulsword/archive` directory (boost doesn't support scripted downloads).

+**IMPORTANT**: Each time you open a shell to build xulsword, set its environment variables by running `source ./setenv`, otherwise the build will fail.

-**NodeJS Project**: Install nvm on Linux, Windows or Mac and use yarn to build the NodeJS project.
-After the libxulsword C++ addon has been built or otherwise placed in the Cpp/lib directory (see below) install it with `yarn install`.
+**Node.js Project**: Install nvm on Linux, Windows or Mac and use yarn to build the Node.js project.
+After the libxulsword C++ library has been built or otherwise placed in the Cpp/lib directory (see below) install it with `yarn install`.
 Then start xulsword with `yarn start`.

 **Libxulsword C++ Addon**: Install VirtualBox and Vagrant on Linux, Windows or Mac, and run `vagrant up`.
-The native addon shared library for each operating system will eventually appear in the appropriate xulsword/Cpp/lib directory.
-The shared library for your operating system can then be installed with `yarn install`.
+The Node.js native addon's shared library for each operating system will eventually appear in the appropriate xulsword/Cpp/lib directory.
+The shared library for your particular operating system should then be installed with `yarn install`.

 ---

 # Packaging Instructions

-Once the project has been built (see above) packaged applications for each operating system can be built with:
+Once the project has been built (see above) packaged applications for each operating system are built with:

-`yarn package-linux`
-`yarn package-32win`
-`yarn package-64win`
+    yarn package-linux
+    yarn package-32win
+    yarn package-64win

 ---